 Detailed History of Kaifeng Jews

-by Michael Pollack (z”l), revised and updated by Anson Laytner and Tiberiu Weisz
+by Michael Pollak (z”l), revised and updated by Jordan Paper and Anson Laytner (Summer 2018)

-For 166 years, beginning in 960 C.E., China was ruled by the emperors of the Song Dynasty from their capital at Kaifeng, a bustling metropolis straddling the legendary Silk Road that linked their sprawling domain to its trading partners in the West.
-And, it was sometime during this period that a group of Israelites were invited for an audience with the emperor.
+For 166 years, beginning in 960 C.E., China was ruled by the emperors of the Song Dynasty from their capital at Kaifeng, then a bustling metropolis along the banks of the Yellow River, which connected the city via the Grand Canal to the seaports on the Chinese coast.
+[Contrary to popular belief, Kaifeng was not on the legendary Silk Road, which in earlier times (and subsequently as well) linked China to trading partners in the West.
+It is some 550 kilometers (350 miles) to Xi’an, the actual terminus of the Silk Road.]
+Sometime during this period (960-1127) a group of Jews appeared before the emperor.

-Centuries later, in 1489, the descendants engraved the emperor's words along with what their rituals and core beliefs on a stone tablet.
+Centuries later, in 1489, the descendants engraved the emperor's words along with what their rituals and core beliefs on a commemorative stone tablet.
 They placed the tablet in a place of honor in the courtyard of the resplendent synagogue that their more immediate forebears had constructed in the year 1163 at the intersection of Kaifeng's Earth Market and Fire God Streets.
-This monument is now among the holdings of the municipal museum of Kaifeng.
+This monument is now among the holdings of the Municipal Museum of Kaifeng.

 The Jewish community (Heb. kehillah) of Kaifeng, which seems never to have had more than five thousand members, has attracted far greater interest throughout the past few hundred years than its meager size would appear to warrant.
-However, this interest is fully justified, for the bittersweet saga of that tiny segment of Israel whose destiny it was to be hidden away for a millennium or so in one of the most improbable of diasporic sanctuaries, has a good deal to teach us about the survival and disintegration of Jewish communities.
+However, this interest is fully justified, for the bittersweet saga of that tiny segment of Israel whose destiny it was to be hidden away for a millennium or so in one of the most improbable of diasporic sanctuaries, has a good deal to teach us about the persistence of Jewish memory and the will to survive of Jewish communities.
 For this reason, and also because of the curious role it was unwittingly made to play in certain pivotal European theological matters, the story of Kaifeng Jewry deserves to be told and retold.

-There is, in any event, additional credible evidence of Jewish activity in China that goes back to the latter part of the 9th century, when ibn Khurdadbih, the so-called Postmaster of Baghdad, alluded to Jewish traders known as Radanites who traveled from such distant points as Spain and France all the way to China and back by any of four already well-established land and sea routes.
+There is, in any event, additional credible evidence of Jewish activity in China that goes back to the latter part of the 9th century, when ibn Khurdadbih, the so-called Postmaster of Baghdad, alluded to Jewish traders known as Radhanites who traveled from such distant points as Spain and France all the way to China and back by any of four already well-established land and sea routes.
 In the 10th century, the Muslim chronicler Abu Zaid al-Sirafi told of the capture of Khanfu (probably Guangzhou, i.e., Canton) in 877/78 and the ensuing massacre of great numbers of Muslim, Christian, Magian, and Jewish merchants in that city.
-Next, we have a recently-discovered, firsthand account of Jews in China from the 13th century.
-This memoire, whose veracity is disputed by some scholars, was (allegedly) penned by a Jewish merchant named Jacob d’Ancona who, in 1270, set out in Italy and a year later, arrived in China.
-His narration mentions a rather large Jewish community in the southern Chinese city of Guanzhou (Canton or Fujian) and elsewhere in China (David Selboren, transl, The City of Light, Citadel Press, 2000).
+[A memoire, whose veracity is rejected by most scholars, was allegedly penned by a Jewish merchant named Jacob d’Ancona who, in 1270, set out from Italy and a year later, arrived in China.
+His narration mentions a rather large Jewish community in the southern Chinese city of Guangzhou (Canton or Fujian) and elsewhere in China.
+See David Selboren, transl., The City of Light, Citadel Press, 2000.]
 Christian travelers began to encounter Jews in China during the latter part of the 13th century too.
 Marco Polo met several of them in Beijing around 1286.
 Shortly thereafter, the Franciscan missionary John of Montecorvino, writing from China, reaffirmed the existence of Jews in the country.
 In January 1326, Andrew of Perugia commented resignedly that the Jews of Quanzhou obdurately refused to accede to his pleas that they undergo baptism.
 And in 1342, John of Marignoli told of having engaged "in glorious disputations" in Beijing with both Muslims and Jews.
 Lastly, the Muslim traveler ibn Battuta also spoke of a Jewish presence in China.
 When he and his party arrived at the outskirts of Hangzhou in 1346, he wrote, they entered the city "through a gate called the Jews' Gate," and that among the inhabitants of the city there were "Jews, Christians and sun-worshiping Turks, a large number in all."

 No further indications of a Jewish presence in China appear to have been received in Europe until the middle of the 16th century, when rumors of the survival of one or more Sino-Judaic settlements were passed on to Rome by the missionary Francis Xavier (later to be canonized for his work in the Far East).
 At about the same time, the Portuguese traveler Galleato Perera, writing about his incarceration in China from 1549 to 1561, stated that in Chinese courts of law "the Moores, Gentiles, and Jewes, have all theyr sundry oathes," and that members of each of these religious designations are sworn in "by the thynges they do worshyppe."